mdengler/scanbd/doc/README.txt

 After building, copy the executable scanbd and config-files scanbd.conf, etc. to useful places (or use

-make install
+gmake install

 to copy to /usr/local/bin and /usr/local/etc/scanbd).

-If you use the scanbuttond-backends, copy the shared-objects from scanbuttond/backends directory to /usr/local/lib/scanbd/scanbuttond/backends (make install as described above does this for you).
+If you use the scanbuttond-backends, copy the shared-objects from scanbuttond/backends directory to /usr/local/lib/scanbd/scanbuttond/backends (gmake install as described above does this for you).

 2) scanbd_dbus.conf